Virtualization certifications: Where the jobs are (and how to train for them)

 A professional-level credential, the HPE ATP Storage Solutions targets IT practitioners with at least six months of experience working with HPE storage systems.
 Candidates should possess basic knowledge of federated storage solutions (3PAR StoreServ, StoreEasy, StoreVirtual, StoreOnce) plus the ability to design and implement converged infrastructures.
 A single exam is required to earn the credential.
 There are no prerequisites.
 Training is recommended but not required.

 A foundation-level credential, the HPE Product Certified – Synergy Solutions cert targets consultants and technical presales and sales engineers who work with HPE Synergy solutions.
-Successful candidates are masters at reviewing customers’ technical and business requirements and turning them into product recommendations.
+Successful candidates are experts at reviewing customers’ technical and business requirements and turning them into product recommendations.
 An understanding of HPE Synergy features and architectural models is required.
 There are no prerequisites, but candidates must pass a single exam to earn the designation.
 Likewise, training is recommended but not required.

 The HPE ATP Data Center and Cloud credential targets professionals who possess an understanding of HPE Helion solutions for cloud and data centers, cloud computing, and converged infrastructures, along with a strong knowledge of Helion products.
 Successful candidates should possess at least three years of experience and must pass a single exam.